-The mission of the Special Equipment Tactical Team (SETT) is deployment when there is a reasonable belief that a violent encounter could occur which is greater than the average officer would typically face during their daily duties.
+The Special Equipment Tactical Team (SETT) deploys in situations that have the potential to produce a violent encounter that is more serious than what the average officer would typically face during normal duties.
 Circumstances that often require SETT activation are:

 SETT consists of a Team Commander, Team Leader, Assistant Team Leader, and a maximum of 14 additional sworn officers, two of which hold the position of a police sniper.